Deploying Cloud Pak for Data platform with ArgoCD¶

 Overview¶

-In the previous section of this chapter, we used GitOps to create the ArgoCD applications that installed and managed the tools
+In the previous section of this chapter, we used GitOps to create the ArgoCD applications that installed and managed the tools and ibm-common-services namespaces in the cluster.

 In this section we're going to complete the installation of all the necessary services required by Cloud Pak for Data platform: